 Zlatni Rat, Brac

-As one of the world’s most unique beaches, the beach on the Golden Horn – or Zlatni Rat – is an exceptionally beautiful destination, even
+As one of the world’s most unique beaches, the beach on the Golden Horn – or Zlatni Rat – is an exceptionally beautiful destination, even more beautiful as seen from the sky (a perfect place for drone and aerial photography enthusiasts!).

-It’s a beach whose size and shape changes whenever the tides change, and there is always one side of the beach that has perfectly calm waters.
+It’s a beach whose size and shape change whenever the tides change, and there is always one side of the beach that has perfectly calm waters.
 This long, horn-shaped beach with impeccable waters is located near the city of Bol.

 Slanica Beach, Murter